2 stone is a lot of weight, and as this article will tell you, there are lots of benefits of losing 2 stone.

 Feeling better, looking better and being more confident might sound like a shampoo advert slogan – but it can be genuinely transformative in your everyday working life.

 Yes – people will see that you’ve lost weight – and that’s brilliant.
 But there are so many other ways your weight loss will contribute to others’ perception.
-Reaching the top of the stairs and gasping for breath or shying away from work-organised charity runs probably isn’t exactly the image you’re trying to portray… On the contrary, there’s real benefit in looking healthy, presenting yourself well and having the self-belief to engage in activities previously outside of your comfort zone.
+Reaching the top of the stairs and gasping for breath or shying away from work-organised charity runs probably isn’t exactly the image you’re trying to portray… On the contrary, there’s a real benefit of losing 2 stone in looking healthy, presenting yourself well and having the self-belief to engage in activities previously outside of your comfort zone.

-Whilst I don’t think it’s healthy to be solely driven by what other people think, losing weight and taking care of your body often conveys confidence, because it shows that you value yourself.
+Whilst I don’t think it’s healthy to be solely driven by what other people think, the benefits of losing weight, like 2 stone, and taking care of your body often conveys confidence, because it shows that you value yourself.
 Demonstrating that you are physically in charge of your body shows your inner strength and authority to other employees, and may enhance your ability to create positive working relationships.

 Investing in a goal outside of your career can be highly beneficial for your mental health, because it creates a roundedness that pays into every aspect of your life.
 This is why many companies, when recruiting, look at extra-curricular activities that their would-be employees engage in outside of their specialist area.
 Our careers tend to take up a lot of our time, and our efforts are spent making sure our work goals are on track.
 But by taking ownership of a part of your life outside work, you’ll become able to see your time away from work as important too – which is vital for establishing a healthier work-life balance.

-We don’t really need reminding about the obvious benefits of losing weight like looking better, being able to fit into old clothes and having a good view of our toes… But we shouldn’t forget how significant losing weight can be to our working lives too.
+We don’t really need reminding about the obvious benefits of losing 2 stone or even a stone, like looking better, being able to fit into old clothes and having a good view of our toes… But we shouldn’t forget how significant losing weight can be to our working lives too.
 Greater productivity, fewer sick days, feeling better, an improved sense of confidence, stronger relatability at work, as well as an overall improvement in well-being and mental health are but some of the benefits to be taken.
 Losing two stone might just make a whole lot more of a difference than we realised.